tobiasfaust/SolaxModbusGateway/README.md

 * wiring
 * baud rate

-The example requests the inverter SerialNumber and if wiring is correct, the inverter will answer with his number or soomethink like this.
+The example requests the inverter SerialNumber and if wiring is correct, the inverter will answer with his number or soomething like this.

 <pre>
 request: 01 03 00 00 00 07 08 04